Generic Name: methadone (METH a done)

-Methadone can pass into breast milk and may cause breathing problems or addiction and withdrawal symptoms in a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Do not breast-feed.
+Methadone can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

-How should I use Dolophine (methadone)?
+How should I use Dolophine?

-Methadone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away methadone is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.

 What happens if I miss a dose?